Protect and Serve

 Few careers are as rewarding as those found in Criminal Justice.
 The nature of and responses to crime are important social phenomena that affect all of our lives.
 Working together; law enforcement, courts, correctional agencies, and private organizations aid in the prevention and control of crime.
 Up for the challenge?
 Find out more by contacting Public Safety Program Manager John Stewart (firstname.lastname@example.org or 425-388-9517).

 Everett Community College has been a leader in criminal justice education for more than 30 years.
 At EvCC, you'll learn from skilled instructors who have extensive experience working in law enforcement.
 Practical, hands-on experience prepares you to work in the field.

-To apply for employment, many agencies now require:
+An EvCC degree is valuable because to apply for employment, many law enforcement agencies require: